Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 How Are Your Winter Driving Skills?

-Before you head out to your snow area, it’s vital to check road and weather conditions, and if it’s not shaping up for you, turn back and plan to return another day — the slopes can wait.
+Before you head out to your snow area, it’s vital to check road and weather conditions.
+If it’s not shaping up for you, turn back and plan to return another day — the slopes can wait.
 Some of us grew up in places where it was natural to drive in the snow; others, not so much.
 Either way, here are some winter driving tips to keep you and your loved ones safe:

 - Make sure your vehicle has clean headlights, good brakes, working windshield wipers and good tires.
 Get your brakes and tires checked beforehand — tires should be properly inflated and have plenty of tread.